pombofernandez/lumyantech-templates/n8n-ai-failover/README.md

 # n8n AI Failover — Claude → GPT-4o

 Automatic failover workflow for n8n chatbots.
-If Claude fails (outage, suspended model, API error), GPT-4o takes over instantly.
+If your primary AI model fails — outage, suspended model, API error — a backup model takes over instantly.
 The user never notices.

+This template uses Claude as primary and GPT-4o as fallback, but the same pattern works with any two AI models supported by n8n (Gemini, Mistral, Cohere, local Ollama models, etc.).

 Built by [lumyantech](https://lumyantech.com) — AI automation and infrastructure for businesses that can't afford downtime.